otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

     /**
      * The update function updates a single record using an
-     * id or unique indentifier
+     * id or unique identifier
      */
     institution = await prisma.institution.update({
       where: { id: Number(id) },